cloe-tang/splunk-observability-for-solace/README.md

 1. Docker installed
 2. Java installed

+Note that this will be using upstream otel collector instead of splunk otel collector.

 ## Part 1 - Setting up Solace
 Step 1: Clone the solace repository on your machine
 ```